12 STEM Activities for Lunar New Year

-Celebrate Lunar New Year with these free science and engineering activities for enriching hands-on STEM.
+Celebrate Lunar New Year and the Year of the Dragon with these free science and engineering activities for enriching hands-on STEM.

 What is Lunar New Year?

-Lunar New Year (also known as Chinese New Year) is January 22, 2023.
+Lunar New Year (also known as Chinese New Year) is February 10, 2024.
 Lunar New Year starts with the new moon that happens in late January or February.
 Celebrations continue for 15 days and culminate with a Lantern Festival.
-In Chinese culture, 2023 will mark the year of the rabbit.
+In Chinese culture, 2024 will mark the year of the dragon.
 There are many symbols and traditions associated with Lunar New Year, including special foods, dragon and lion dances, fireworks, lanterns, red envelopes, and more.

-As with any holiday or celebration that may be observed in the classroom, there are hands-on STEM activities you can adapt with Lunar New Year in mind.
-We've compiled a special list of 12 activities with suggestions for ways to turn ordinary science experiments into awesome Lunar New Year-themed STEM activities.
+As with any holiday or celebration that may be observed in the classroom, there are lots of creative hands-on STEM activities you can adapt with Lunar New Year in mind.
+We've compiled an inspiring list of 12 activities with suggestions for ways to turn ordinary science and engineering experiments into awesome Lunar New Year-themed STEM activities.

 Light Up Lunar New Year Celebrations with DIY Paper Lanterns!

 Lanterns are common symbols for Lunar New Year, and a Lantern Festival marks the end of the holiday.
-The new Make an Awesome Paper Lantern STEM activity and video from Science Buddies guides students in using the engineering design process to design and build paper lanterns.
+The Make an Awesome Paper Lantern STEM activity and video from Science Buddies guides students in using the engineering design process to design and build paper lanterns.
+These paper lanterns can be made with battery-powered tea lights or with a night light circuit.
+(A convenient DIY Night-Light Kit is available.)

 STEM Activities to Observe Lunar New Year in Science Class